jefponte/lumen-api-example/README.md

         $app->withEloquent();

-8. Run project with PHP:
+8. Run project with PHP and check out:

         php -S localhost:8000 -t ./public

 ## 03 Api With Authentication

-1. Create laravel/lumen project:

-        composer create-project --prefer-dist laravel/lumen 03-api-authentication

-2. Create your tables and the users table and add they fields in the migration.
+9. Use the migration to create your authentication table.

         php ./artisan make:migration criar_tabela_app_user --create=app_user

-3. Customize your migration adding the fields and then execute the migrations:

-        php ./artisan migrate

 3. Mapping user class use preexisting class into ./app/User.php or ./app/Models/User.php.
 Change the attribute table, fillable and hidden.